RicardoFroeliger/DaVinci-Year-1/Blok 1/Week 9 - JS Functions/B1W9O1 - Catering App/README.md

 # B1W9O1 - Catering App
 ## Created by Ricardo Froeliger

-In the city there is a new Café-Bar where you can enjoy a drink with your friends and you can also order tasty snacks. <br>
+In the city there is a new Café-Bar where you can enjoy a drink with your friends and you can also order tasty snacks.
 You come up with the name of the Café-Bar yourself.
 The Café-Bar asks you to make a JS application so that they can easily keep track of the orders and of course you must also be able to request the bill.

-You first get started with only the drinks, if the JS application works well and then add that you can also order snacks. <br>
-When programming the JS application you must of course use functions. <br>
-The following functions should be seen: displaying the bill, adding orders and calculating the prices.<br> Think of good function names for this yourself!
+You first get started with only the drinks, if the JS application works well and then add that you can also order snacks.
+When programming the JS application you must of course use functions.
+The following functions should be seen: displaying the bill, adding orders and calculating the prices.
+Think of good function names for this yourself!

 ### Part 1